Basic Pricing. Premium Solution.

-The features below (except Account Updater and E-Check Processing) are included with the plans above at no additional cost to you.
+The features below (except Account Updater and E-Check Processing) are included with the plans above.
 Account Updater and E-check offer more flexibility and payment processing options, but with additional costs.
 Learn about all the payment types we support.

 What is the difference between a payment gateway and a merchant account?

-A merchant account is a financial institution or bank account used by a merchant specifically for the purpose of collecting proceeds consumer bank account or credit card payment transactions.
+A merchant account is a financial institution or bank account used by a merchant specifically for the purpose of collecting proceeds from a consumer bank account or credit card payment transactions.

 A payment gateway is the infrastructure that enables you to accept credit cards and electronic check payments from websites, terminals or mobile devices.
 Payment gateways also provide merchants with transaction management, reporting and billing services.

 You can use a Card Present (CP) merchant account to receive payments at a physical location where customers physically present a form of payment to you at the time of the transaction.
 By contrast, a Card Not Present (CNP) merchant account can be used to receive payments electronically (i.e., online payments), or in situations where consumers aren’t physically present at the time of the transaction.